opensearch-project/project-website/_community_members/jkowall.md

 redirect_from: '/authors/jonahkowall/'
 ---

-**Jonah Kowall** is the VP Product Management at Aiven, computer scientist, and open-source contributor to OpenSearch, Jaeger, OpenTelemetry.
-A technical leader across startups to large enterprises specialized in operations, security, and performance.
-Led Gartner research on monitoring.
-Product leadership at AppDynamics, Cisco (post-acquisition), Kentik, Logz.io, and is current the head of product management at Aiven building tomorrow’s open source data platform for everyone.
+**Jonah Kowall** is current between jobs but is a computer scientist, and open-source maintainer of Jaeger as well as being a contributor to OpenSearch, OpenTelemetry.
+Jonah is also on the OpenSearch Advisory Board.
+He is a technical product and engineering leader across startups to large enterprises specialized in operations, security, and performance.
+Led Gartner research on monitoring/observability.
+Product leadership at AppDynamics, Cisco (post-acquisition), Kentik, Logz.io, and Aiven.